seatsio/seatsio-dotnet/README.md

 var client = new SeatsioClient(Region.EU(), "<WORKSPACE SECRET KEY>");

-var charts = client.Charts.ListAll();
+var charts = await client.Charts.ListAllAsync();
 foreach (var chart in charts)
 {
   Console.WriteLine("Chart " + chart.Key);
 }
 ```

-Note: `listAll()` returns an IEnumerable`, which under the hood calls the seats.io API to fetch charts page by page.
+Note: `listAllAsync()` returns an IAsyncEnumerable`, which under the hood calls the seats.io API to fetch charts page by page.
 So multiple API calls may be done underneath to fetch all charts.

 ### Listing charts page by page